-Riders must be in possession of and displaying a valid Permit before entering Windsor Great Park or Swinley Forest
+Horse riders and carriage drivers must be in possession of and displaying a valid permit before entering Windsor Great Park, Swinley Forest or Oxshott

-Check our visitor updates for information on track closures or riding restrictions before visiting the Park
+Check our visitor updates for information on track and road closures or riding and driving restrictions before visiting

-These are some of our riders’ favourite locations within Windsor Great Park and across the wider estate.
-For full details of all of our horse tracks, and other areas where you are able to ride, please view ourPermitted Horse Riding Routes map.
+These are some of our horse riders’ favourite locations within Windsor Great Park and Swinley Forest.
+For full details of all of our horse tracks where you are able to ride, please view ourPermitted Horse Riding Routes map.

 Offering enchanting woodland trails for horse riders through grand oak trees, some of which are over 800 years old.
 From here, you can ride along the horse track to the peak of Snow Hill and enjoy stunning views across historic Windsor and Eton.
 Visit our page on The Long Walk and Deer Park for more information about this area.